Takes , serves .

 I’ve always enjoyed putting ideas together for parties, whether it’s my own or for friends, colleagues or clients.
 Spending a bit of time thinking about all the elements helps to create an inviting, memorable look that adds a great amount of enjoyment to the party.

-This post isn’t about food and drink, so no recipes or instructions attached, but I have included some links below for delicious food that you’ll want to eat from this table, guaranteed!
+This post isn’t about food and drink, so no recipes or instructions attached.
+Instead, check out the links below for delicious food that you’ll want to eat from this table, guaranteed!

 For our FALL TABLESCAPE, I wanted to set a table that reflects a cottage or “in the country” setting.
 The occasion: a relaxed dinner party for close friends, with seating for six.

-TABLE AND CHAIRS – I decided to set things up in the cottage sunroom as we’re enjoying a serious dose of warmth thanks to a stellar burst of late-season summer.
-I set everything on a rectangular table and moved our sturdy oak press back chairs in for the evening.
-I also added both leaves to the table so that everyone has ample room.
+I decided to set things up in the cottage sunroom as we’re enjoying a serious dose of warmth thanks to a stellar burst of late-season summer.
+Everything is set out on a rectangular table and we moved the sturdy oak press back chairs in for the evening.
+Both leaves were added to the table so that everyone has ample room.